 On the other side of the coin, it is always possible that Salman was a cousin to our Abramowitz family, as there was more than one Salman Abramowitz living in the same general area.
 I found one born in Bauske to a Leib.

 Salman’s passport is a paper one which means it was a refugee passport given to people who fled to other parts of Latvia.
-It was considered a valid document, however.
+It was still considered a valid document, however.

 From the passport, we learn that he lived at Marijias Street which, before the Riga Ghetto was created, was in a wealthy neighborhood with lots of businesses.
 He then moved to Latgales Street which was in a poor neighborhood.
 Was he forced to move there?
 Was his source of income taken away from him?
 Latgales was also in the Riga Ghetto.
 Families were forced to live in smaller and smaller rooms sharing apartments with other families.